dano8957/Beat-of-Lights/README.md

 This is the repository for our Music Visualizer project for CSCI 3308 Software Tools and Methods

-Callan Fisher
-Daniel Nolan
-Chris Fanning
-Zach Vencius
+Group Memebers: Callan Fisher, Daniel Nolan, Chris Fanning, Zach Vencius

 ##First Protoype: